tonage/dropbox-mysql-backup/README.md

       NOTE: In a proper production environment, you probably won't want auth details like this to be hardcoded.
 Re-write to whatever works for your environment.

+   3. Set LogEntries token.
+For more information visit https://logentries.com

 **B. Set up a Dropbox app!**